-But there are also a lot of beautiful blogs that emphasize food photography and offer a magazine look and high-level production values.
+There are thousands of beautiful food blogs that emphasise food photography.
+They offer a magazine look and high-level production values.

-Read on to find out more about the top 15 food photography blogs you should follow this year.
+Read on to see the top 20 food photography blogs you should follow this year.

 Why Food Photography Matters for Bloggers

-Food blogs initially were a type of personal journal of recipes and short essays about food.
-Neither the blog design nor photography was very polished.
+Food blogs used to be a type of personal journal of recipes and short essays about food.
+Neither the blog design nor food photos were very polished.

 A lot has changed since then.